candlepin/candlepin.github.io/presentations/pki-crash-course/1-cryptography.md

 --
 # Example - Signatures

-Alice sends a message to a mailing list and Bob wants to verify who wrote it
+Alice sent a message to a mailing list and Bob wants to verify that Alice wrote it

 <div class="action_block">
 ![Alice](alice-small.png "Alice")